 2019 Program Requirements Medicare

-In the Fiscal Year (FY) 2019 Medicare Hospital Inpatient Prospective Payment Systems (IPPS) for Acute Care Hospitals and the Long-term Care Hospital (LTCH) Prospective Payment System Final Rule, CMS made changes to the Promoting Interoperability Programs for Medicare eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS.
+In the Fiscal Year (FY) 2020 Medicare Hospital Inpatient Prospective Payment Systems (IPPS) for Acute Care Hospitals and the Long-term Care Hospital (LTCH) Prospective Payment System Final Rule, CMS made changes to the Promoting Interoperability Programs for Medicare eligible hospitals, critical access hospitals (CAHs), and dual-eligible hospitals attesting to CMS.

 EHR Reporting Period in 2019

-For 2019, the EHR reporting period for new and returning participants attesting to CMS is a minimum of any continuous 90-day period.
+The electronic health record (EHR) reporting period for new and returning participants attesting to CMS is a minimum of any continuous 90-day period in CY 2019.
 Visit the landing page for up-to-date information on the attestation deadline.

 2015 Edition Certified EHR Technology